10 Year Property Plan steps for schools

 These steps have been prepared for schools.
-If you are a 10YPP consultant, please read 10YPP consultants on 10 Year Property Plans.
+If you are a 10YPP consultant, please see our information for consultants page.

 Consultant access to schools

-A Condition Assessment is a systematic review of all building, plant, facilities and underground services.
+A condition assessment is a systematic review of all building, plant, facilities and underground services.
 The findings are used to identify what maintenance works are required over the next 10 years.
-The Condition Assessment has two parts; a desktop assessment and detailed physical assessment.

-The Condition Assessment begins with the 10YPP consultant conducting a desktop assessment of your school property – gathering the knowledge of those people who understand your school property well, such as the principal, caretaker and other property personnel.
+The condition assessment begins with the 10YPP consultant conducting a desktop assessment of your school property.
+This includes gathering the knowledge of those people who understand your school property well, such as the principal, caretaker and other property personnel.

 The 10YPP consultant will guide you through this discussion.

-Each building or service will have one of the following 'Maintenance Standards'.
+Each building or service will have 1 of the following maintenance standards.